Services to Students

 Perseverance Being persistent in the pursuit of worth objectives in spite of difficulty, opposition or discouragement.
 Exhibiting patience and having the determination and strength to try again when confronted with delays, mistakes and failures.

 Counseling Referral Process

-A referral is made to the School Counselors (Mrs Reid and Ms Meekins) when a concern for a student arises.
+A referral is made to the School Counselors (Ms. Meekins and Mrs. Shepherd) when concern for a student arises.
 Possible sources of referrals may include self-referral by students experiencing a problem, concerned peers, parent(s)/guardian(s), teachers, administrators, and/or other school personnel.
 Emergency interventions are required in those situations that need immediate attention, (e.g., peer concern about the personal safety of another student, death of a pet or family member, physical and/or sexual abuse).
 The School Counselor may determine that other resources would be appropriate, including referral to other individuals within the school system, such as the school administrator, school nurse, or social worker.
-An outside referral may be necessary when an issue presented is beyond the scope, training and/or expertise of school district personnel.
+An outside referral may be necessary when an issue presented is beyond the scope, training, and/or expertise of school district personnel.
 In the case of suspected abuse or neglect, the School Counselors and Social Worker has a legal mandate to make a Child Protected Services hotline call.

 Students / Teachers: Steps required to see the school counselor:

 Hairston Middle School Student Services advocate, collaborate, motivate, and encourage students for success.